Print

 Notes

-• Chocolate: use your favorite dark semi-sweet chocolate for this recipe.
-I love using Callebaut 54% dark chocolate callets and Ghirardelli Chocolate Dark Bar 60%.
+Type of chocolate: use your favorite semi-sweet chocolate.
+I love Callebaut 54% dark chocolate callets and Ghirardelli Chocolate Dark Bar 60%.

 • Author: Paula Montenegro